AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 ## Conclusion

 * Partitioning is an excellent tool, really useful in some cases,
-* Not a good fit for all sitaution - only use when needed, and when benefits are higher than costs.
+* Not a good fit for all situations - only use when needed, and when benefits are higher than costs.
 * Our team sometimes deliberately does not use partitions, even when tables are large and need purging.

 ## Appendix.
 Scripts to Populate Tables